dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 :::image type="content" source="media/explore/text-visualizer-resources.png" lightbox="media/explore/text-visualizer-resources.png" alt-text="A screenshot of the .NET Aspire dashboard Resources page, showing the text visualizer.":::

-Some values are formatted as JSON or XML, in these cases, the text visualizer will enable the **Select format** dropdown to switch between the different formats.
+Some values are formatted as JSON or XML.
+In these cases, the text visualizer enables the **Select format** dropdown to switch between the different formats.

 You can obtain full details about each resource by selecting the **View** link in the **Details** column: